As an Amazon Associate, I earn from qualifying purchases.

 Method

-- Place the tea bags in a pot and pour the boiling water over and let them steep for at least 10 minutes or more, until you have a nice and strong brew.
+- Place the tea bags in a pot, pour the boiling water over, and let them steep for at least 10 minutes or more until you have a nice and strong brew.

 - Squeeze the bags dry and discard.
-Now add the fruit into the tea and let them soak.
+Now add the fruit to the tea and let them soak.

 - Once ready, add the butter, sugar, and peel and boil together for ±15 minutes.